diagrams/diagrams/README.markdown

 [diagrams-svg]: http://github.com/diagrams/diagrams-svg
 [diagrams-contrib]: http://github.com/diagrams/diagrams-contrib

-The package also comes with flags to enable six different backends.
+The package also comes with flags to enable seven different backends.
 The [native SVG backend](http://github.com/diagrams/diagrams-svg) is enabled by the `-fsvg` flag and is enabled by default.
 If you don't want it, you must explicitly disable it with `-f-svg`.

 The
 [native postscript backend](http://github.com/diagrams/diagrams-postscript)
-is disabled by default but can be enabled by the `-fps` flag.
+is disabled by default but can be enabled by the `-fpostscript` flag.

 The [cairo backend](http://github.com/diagrams/diagrams-cairo) is disabled by default but can be selected with the `-fcairo` flag.
 In